The Todo Noise Application

 User Story

-The application purposely privileges the point of view of a user in a working situation (i.e. developer, designer, composer or performer) rather than the point of view of the end user (e.g. participant, audience).
-Indeed, while the later is generally be very specific to the application or artwork, the former generally requires properties and features that are quite common.
-As such the application is composed of two different types of clients: the player
+The application purposely privileges the point of view of a user in a working situation (e.g. developer, designer, composer or performer) rather than the point of view of the end user (e.g. participant, audience).
+Indeed, while the later is most of the time very specific to the application or artwork, the former generally requires some properties and features that are relatively common.
+To illustrate this two roles, the application is composed of two different types of clients: the player and the controller.

-can be envisioned as the client dedicated to the end users.
-The application can accept any number of players and each player has access to the following fonctionalities:
+The player can be envisioned as the client dedicated to the end users.
+The application can accept any number of players and each player has access to the following functionalities:

 - It can trigger a sound.